50 Great Things to Do in Lockdown

 These free brain games will help you get smarter during the lockdown.

 Podcasts—audio programs that you listen to through your phone—are one of the best ways to become smarter in your spare time.
 With subjects ranging from comedy to history to fictionalized drama, there’s something for everyone.
 You’ll be amazed at how fast time flies when you’re listening to a riveting story.
 Need a family-friendly option?
 Be sure to listen to these amazing history podcasts.

 Organize your home office

-With so many people now suddenly working from home, it's no surprise that home office arrangements for small spaces are in high demand.
+With so many Canadians still working from home, it’s no surprise that home office arrangements for small spaces are in high demand.
 And you deserve better than your laptop on a sticky table with cords snaking around your feet!
-Start by setting apart a dedicated space to work (even if that's on your couch), and then get productive with these working from home rules.
+Take the time to re-evaluate your WFH situation, and set apart a dedicated space to work—even if it is your dining table.
+These working from home tips can also help.

 Clean your windows